games24x7-opensource/starlink-ota/api/README.md

 1. Create a `certs` directory and place `cert.key` (private key) and `cert.crt` (certificate) files there.
 2. Set environment variable [HTTPS](./ENVIRONMENT.md#https) to true.

-> **Warning!** When hosting CodePush on Azure App Service HTTPS is enabled by default.

 For more detailed instructions and configuration options, please refer to the [ENVIRONMENT.md](./ENVIRONMENT.md) file.